 Buy tickets to a museum, zoo, or special show.
 This doesn’t have to be a membership, and not all children’s museums are expensive.

 They will get it in the mail every month, and you can spread out your spending.
-We love Clubhouse Jr.
+Or get one for free like the Lego magazine.

 Card Games